 To my surprise, my experience here taught me that success can and does in fact come from providing high quality service without the focus on trying to bill clients as much as possible.

-My journey with Sydney Criminal Lawyers also carved me opportunities of TV interviews, Radio talk shows, and newspaper articles over the years.
+My journey has carved me opportunities in TV interviews, Radio talk shows, and newspaper articles over the years.